slackapi/bolt-js/docs/_future/app_manifests.md

 ### Manifest properties {#manifest-properties}

-The properties in the Manifest are:
+The properties in the manifest are:

 |Property|Type|Has Bolt support?|Description|
 |---|---|---|---|